 For as long as I can remember, I’d always wanted to become a PE teacher, and I believed that university would be the best path to take to achieve my dream career.
-While studying for my A levels, I explored undergraduate courses that might be of interest to me, which led me to apply for the BSc (Hons) Sports Coaching at Sunderland.
+While studying for my A Levels, I explored undergraduate courses that might be of interest to me, which led me to apply for the BSc (Hons) Sports Coaching at Sunderland.
 I graduated with a First Class Honours degree and made the decision instantly to enrol onto the PGCE PCET course, as I’d already had such a positive experience at the University.

 I chose to study at Sunderland for both of my degrees as I’d heard a lot of good things from current students and graduates, as well as reading a number of case studies relating to my course.
 Hearing these success stories inspired me to follow in their footsteps.
-I’m local to the Northeast and live just a short drive away from Sunderland too, which is a bonus.
+I’m local to the North East and live just a short drive away from Sunderland too, which is a bonus.

 It’s so hard to choose just one of my favourite parts of the PGCE PCET course, but sourcing my own placement at East Durham College and having the opportunity to build on my teaching craft was fantastic.
 The placement allowed me to discover my strengths and weaknesses as an individual, as well as a teacher, and has definitely made me the kind of teacher I am today.
 I was even lucky enough to gain an hourly paid teaching contract just a few months into my placement.

 Now I’ve graduated, I’m still employed at East Durham College where my hours have since doubled, teaching both Sport (my specialist subject) and Health and Social Care.
-My skills are constantly growing – I’ve recently gained a Level 3 Teaching and Assessing Qualification which enables me to assess the practices of others.
+My skills are constantly growing – I’ve recently gained a Level 3 Teaching and Assessing Qualification which enables me to assess the practice of others.
 I hope to advance my development even further and take on more responsibility by becoming a course leader.
 The great thing about teaching is that it’s a lifelong career and the opportunities are endless.

 Everything I learnt on the PGCE PCET has been useful to me throughout my teaching journey, but one element that I found particularly beneficial was learning about behaviour management and the strategies that can be implemented into the classroom.
 This really helped me when teaching on the 14-16 provision at the college, which was challenging as it consisted of pupils with extreme behavioural issues.
 Having this knowledge from my course enabled me to create a routine for the learners and get to know them on a more individual level, which in turn allowed them to become more comfortable in my care.